zhaocai/front-matter.rb/README.txt

 == DESCRIPTION:

-extract yaml embeded in source code comments with predefine format.
+extract embeded info (yaml, for example ) in source code comments with predefined format.

 1. the leading comment string can be different based on the language.
 2. the leading column of yaml docs must be aligned